After latest school shooting, Democratic lawmakers slam GOP for inaction on gun control

 Breaking News Emails

-Democrats slammed President Donald Trump and his party in the wake of the latest deadly school shooting in Santa Fe, Texas Friday, condemning the GOP's inaction on gun control after the massacre in Parkland, Florida, three months ago.
+Democrats slammed President Donald Trump and his party in the wake of the latest deadly school shooting in Santa Fe, Texas, Friday, condemning congressional inaction on gun control after the massacre in Parkland, Florida, three months ago.

 "It’s not too soon.
 It’s too late.
 For at least 8 families.
 For thousands more student-survivors at Santa Fe High School," Deutch tweeted.